Rhoban/workspace/README.md

     <build_depend>csa_mdp_experiments</build_depend> <!-- optional git@bitbucket.org:rhoban/csa_mdp_experiments.git -->
 ```

-Here, a full repository name is used, and the dependency is tagged optional
+Here, a full repository name is used, and the dependency is tagged `optional`.
+This mean that
+the user will be asked if he wants to install the dependency.
+You can also use `recommend`, that
+would do the same, except that the default choice will be yes instead of no.